Win Conditions Explained

 Why Three Win Conditions Matter

 The three-condition structure forces a fundamental tradeoff between focus and flexibility.
 A player who tunnels on prestige points may accumulate an impressive score only to lose in a single turn to an opponent who quietly assembled ten crowns.
 A player who spreads too thin across all three paths may find themselves close to everything but finishing nothing.
 The art of Splendor Duel lies in maintaining credible threats along multiple win conditions for as long as possible, then committing decisively when the moment is right.
 This guide breaks down each path in detail and then explores how to weave them together into an adaptive, pressure-based strategy.
+If you are new to the game, our beginner's guide covers the rules and fundamentals.

 Prestige Victory: The 20-Point Race